Dechrissen/website/blog-posts/minimalism.md

 Of course, there's nothing wrong with leisure time, and if you enjoy using social media then that's OK.
 But after a certain time threshold, scrolling mindlessly through your news feed isn't adding value to your life.
-There's such a thing as "too much," and if we're able to identify the difference between activities that are moving us toward our goals vs. activities that are—after a certain point—wasting our time, we'd all lead lives that are generally more fulfilling.
+There's such a thing as "too much," and if we're able to identify the difference between activities that are moving us toward our goals vs. activities that are — after a certain point — wasting our time, we'd all lead lives that are generally more fulfilling.

 After we successfully narrow down our choices of activities we engage in, it opens up the doors to overall mental clarity.
 When we aren't spending our time doing things that don't contribute to our self-growth, we have more energy to devote to thinking about more important things.
-I think this is what helps contribute to a general feeling of motivation—when we have more time to think about the things we care about, our purpose becomes less fogged by extraneous thoughts.
+I think this is what helps contribute to a general feeling of motivation — when we have more time to think about the things we care about, our purpose becomes less fogged by extraneous thoughts.

 Again, this is easier said than done.
 This is why it's easier to start with identifying the physical clutter in your life.